Beware Suburbia Fence Romance, Part 2

 Mr. X had not been at all involved in the acquisition of Ms. Y’s home which she maintained at her expense.

-Mr. X had argued that he had purchased the property in his name as part of a joint enterprise with Ms. Y but this argument was not accepted by the Court.
+Mr. X had argued that he had purchased the property in suburbia in his name as part of a joint enterprise with Ms. Y but this argument was not accepted by the Court.
 The Court found that whilst Ms. Y after the event provided the cash deposit to secure the purchase of the property by Mr. X, she did so as a result of Mr. X imploring her to do so and that she later protected her monies by obtaining a mortgage over the property.
 The Court considered it implausible (as Mr. X argued) that he did not understand that he was executing a mortgage but entirely probable that Mr. X later bullied and threatened Ms. Y to release the mortgage over his property.

-The Court regarded as significant that when the common fence that divided their properties was at one point removed, Mr. X did not then gain unlimited access to Ms. Y’s property.
+The Court regarded as significant that when the common fence that divided their properties in suburbia was at one point removed, Mr. X did not then gain unlimited access to Ms. Y’s property.
 He was never given a key to her property and the Court accepted Ms. Y’s evidence that Mr. X had always had to knock on the door to gain entry.
 Neither was there any evidence that the parties had joined their gardens or yards for any common purpose.

 The later reinstatement of the fence, after a particular incident which Ms. Y alleged involved Mr. X trying to assault her and her children, clearly showed that Ms. Y wished that Mr. X no longer be involved in her life.